MasonGroup/PEEKABOO/README.md

 ## BSOD

-After the GDI appears the blue screen of death appears and then the MBR is done to prevent access to windows:
+After the GDI appears the blue screen of death appears and then the MBR is done to prevent access to windows

 ![Peekaboo Image](https://i.ibb.co/C8B0QRT/Bsodwindows10.png)

-The image that replaces the MBR can be viewed at the following link:
+This image replaces the MBR and the device is destroyed :)

 ![Peekaboo Image](https://i.ibb.co/J7G8fnw/IMG-1588.webp)